lcabraja/minecraft-backup/README.md

   - "sequential" - delete oldest backup
 - Works on vanilla (no plugins required)
 - Print backup status to the Minecraft chat
+### Fork
+Features the fork adds
+- synchronize the output directory with AWS S3
+- communicate to the server using stdin

 ## Install
 ```bash